dsomleff/react-camp/react-notes/README.md

 - `useSelector` custom hook from react-redux.
 It's convenient then `useStore`, because that allows select a part of the State from FBC.
 Basically replacement for `mapStateToProps` argument to `connect`.
 Accept a function that specified what piece of data need to be fetched from the Store. `useSelector` automatically setup subscription to the Redux store for FBC where it as called.
 FBC will be updated immediately after data was changed.
 - `useDispatch` hook that dispatch action against Redux Store.
 Accept object with { type: } property and payload.
 - `payload` additional property, that attached to action object that passed to `useDispatch`.
 It can be any type and helps to expand logic possibilities.

+## Redux Toolkit
+- `createSlice` allow to separate a pieces of global state in a convenient wrappers, which may be put in a different files for more code maintainability.
+Every slice need a name, similar to id: `{ name: 'slice-name' }`, initial state, reducers list that needs that slice (should be an object with methods, that manipulate actions; names of methods literally is an action type, so we do not need to write switch statement and checks the action.type).
+- `createSlice` still not allow us to mutate state, but it uses package, that behind the scene check and return new object for state, but in code (inside methods) we can simply make reference to existed state.

 ## React Hooks
 - Hooks can be called only inside of FBC and allow us to do things, that previously were available only in CBC.
 Hook cannot be called from nested function (like another Hook or if statement), that exist in FBC.